-In its courses the department seeks to develop progressively skills in building qualitative and quantitative interpretation of chemical phenomena, in experimental analysis and design, and in written and oral communication of scientific ideas.
+The Department of Chemistry and Biochemistry seeks to develop progressive skills in building qualitative and quantitative interpretation of chemical phenomena, in experimental analysis and design, and in written and oral communication of scientific ideas.
 Graduates of this program, grounded in a well developed molecular world view, are expected to explain the behavior of chemical and biological systems on the basis of physical models.
 The department is also deeply committed to sustaining a vigorous and diverse range of collaborative student-faculty research.
 A community of mutual support among students, faculty, and staff is a vital element in achieving our goals.

 What do chemistry and biochemistry majors do after Denison?

 Majors are qualified for immediate employment in industry.
 Many attend graduate school in chemistry, biochemistry, or related areas, or enter schools of medicine, dentistry, or engineering.